burntsouup/JavaScript/1 - Introduction.md

       ![image39](/images/image39.png)

-  9. after the render tree is created, the `layout` is determined, defining size and position of each object on the page
+  9. after the Render tree is created, the `layout` is determined, defining size and position of each object on the page

       :bulb: subsequent recalculations are called **reflows**, sparking a **repaint**